Kindness and coping

 Helping others and being kind

-- Learn about kindness and helping others
+- Learn and remember what kindness and coping mean

 Do you have a learner ID?